 Utilize your TMS

-Stick to Your Appointments and do not Cater to Late Carriers
+Stick to Your Appointments and Do Not Cater to Late Carriers

 Get DATA on your operation.
 Use those reports!